Comics skewer apologetic Justin Bieber at celebrity roast

-NEW YORK, March 30 (Reuters) - Pop sensation Justin Bieber, the subject of some unflattering headlines in recent years, suffered the slings and arrows of fellow entertainers, from Kevin Hart to Martha Stewart, as they skewered his looks, music and public antics during a celebrity roast broadcast on Monday.
+NEW YORK (Reuters) - Pop sensation Justin Bieber, the subject of some unflattering headlines in recent years, suffered the slings and arrows of fellow entertainers, from Kevin Hart to Martha Stewart, as they skewered his looks, music and public antics during a celebrity roast broadcast on Monday.

 Comedy Central’s “Roast of Justin Bieber,” hosted by Hart, got off to an edgy start, with Hart joking that most of superstar’s Bieber’s fans “are either in middle schools, or standing at least 500 feet away from one.”